Skip to main content

 The Direct-Sales Capital

-No honest accounting of Utah Valley employment skips direct sales — the industry is more concentrated here than anywhere in America.
+No honest accounting of Utah Valley employment skips direct sales — the industry is more concentrated here than anywhere in America, and we break down the numbers in our guide to direct selling in Utah Valley.

 Adjacent to the product companies is the door-to-door summer sales industry — pest control, solar, alarms — which is headquartered in Utah Valley to a degree that surprises outsiders and recruits thousands of BYU and UVU students every year.
 We've covered it honestly in our summer sales guide, including profiles of local players like LGCY Power.